se-edu/se-book/gitAndGithub/ignore/text.md

 The `.gitignore` file tells Git which files to ignore when tracking revision history.
 That file itself can be either revision controlled or ignored.

 * To version control it (the more common choice – which allows you to track how the `.gitignore` file changed over time), simply commit it as you would commit any other file.
-* To ignore it, follow the same steps we followed above when we set Git to ignore the `temp.txt` file.
+* To ignore it, follow the same steps you followed above when you set Git to ignore the `temp.txt` file.

 </div>